dogukhanbayram/what_to_do_app/README.md

 I altered the api a little.
-I added users and formed a relation with todos.
+I added users and formed a relationship betwwen users and todos.

+You can: